open-telemetry/opentelemetry-python/README.md

 [OpenTelemetry specification](https://github.com/open-telemetry/opentelemetry-specification).
 The `opentelemetry-sdk` package is the reference implementation of the API.

-Libraries that produce telemetry data only need to depend on `opentelemetry-api`, and defer the choice of the SDK to the application developer.
-Applications can depend on `opentelemetry-sdk` or another package that implements the API.
+Libraries that produce telemetry data should only depend on `opentelemetry-api`, and defer the choice of the SDK to the application developer.
+Applications may depend on `opentelemetry-sdk` or another package that implements the API.

 The API and SDK packages are available on the Python Package Index (PyPI).
 You can install them via `pip` with the following commands: